 Easy upkeep and maintenance is always an important factor to us.
 Our biggest challenge was figuring out how to remove the liner without disturbing the base underneath our pavers and having it all crumble into the pond each time we lifted it out.

 My husband and I put our heads together and came up with a brilliant idea using some concrete blocks, construction adhesive and some metal edging that we had left over from installing our walkway.
 Once you read through the following instructions, it will all make sense!

-Since our liner was already installed as outlined above, our first step was to set up string lines so we could determine the finished level of the walkway and where we needed to place concrete blocks to fall just under the lip of the liner.
-Then we dry fit the concrete blocks around the front edge of the pond where it was going to intersect the walkway.
+Once grade was established, we dry fit the concrete blocks around the front edge of the pond where it was going to intersect the walkway.
 We needed to stack the blocks two-high in order to get the height we needed.
 We kept taking the liner out and putting it back in as we dry fit the stones to ensure it would sit level once the stones were in place.
 You might have to add some sand into the bottom of the hole at this point to make sure the liner nestles properly.

 I know this looks like a mess, but stick with me here!

 Once you’re happy with the arrangement, use construction adhesive (rated for outdoor use) to glue the underside of the upper blocks to the bottom layer of blocks.
 Gluing them together is important as you don’t want anything to shift; the top stones also act as a base for the metal rim still to come.